In a noisy world, get your message heard with planned giving postcards.

-- Enable you to “touch” your prospects more often and more effectively for the same price.
+- “Touch” your prospects more often, more effectively, more economically.
 And “more often” works better.

-- Are easy to produce, with minimum demand on your time.
+- Are easy to produce with little demand on your time.

 - Are engaging, friendly and appealing.

-- Focus on benefits to sell the “sizzle.”
+- Focus on the benefits to sell the “sizzle.”